 - Exceed 40 hours of service per year

 In 2018, volunteers gave more than 95,000 hours of service!
 Thanks to our 2018 Hourly Milestone Volunteers!

 Looking for group, short-term, or service hour volunteering?
-Check out our Great Lakes Action Days program.
+Check out our Shedd Aquarium Action Days program.

 Click on the descriptions below to learn more about our volunteer opportunities.
 Make sure you review these carefully, as each role has different schedules, commitments and requirements.